JethroGibbsN/Explorer/README.md

 ## 🚀 What's next for Explorer

 Obviously, as an MVP, we concentrated on getting things to work.
 As for our next steps, we expect to fully support community-supported rooms and hope to integrate an incentive system to encourage virtual learning.
-We also plan to host holiday-themed events around the year to keep things interesting! :D
+We also plan on hosting holiday-themed events around the year to keep things interesting! :D